shanecurran/piiscan/README.md

 This project uses [Benjamin Kilimnik](https://kilimnik.org/)'s [`en_spacy_pii_fast`](https://huggingface.co/beki/en_spacy_pii_fast) spaCy model for NER.
 It is trained using a [dataset](https://huggingface.co/datasets/beki/privy) derived from Privy's synthetic payload generator.
 The entire model is less than 7 MiB!

 This library was designed for use in resource-constrained environments, hence the small 7 MiB `en_spacy_pii_fast` model.
-However, if you would like to increased accuracy there are other alternatives described in the [original blog post](https://blog.px.dev/detect-pii/).
+However, if you would like increased accuracy there are other alternatives described in the [original blog post](https://blog.px.dev/detect-pii/).

 This library also makes use of [Microsoft Presidio](https://microsoft.github.io/presidio/) and [spaCy](https://spacy.io/).